kcsongor/hs-lisp/README.md

 # hs-lisp
-A simple functional language with a lisp-like syntax written in Haskell (heavily inspired by Haskell)
+A simple functional toy language with a lisp-like syntax written in Haskell (heavily inspired by Haskell)

 ##### What works: